alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 What is the difference between a contract of service and a contract for service?

+    A contract of service is an arrangement whereby an individual (the employee) agrees to work on a full-time or part-time basis for an employer for a specified or indeterminate period of time.

+    A contract for service is a business relationship whereby one party agrees to perform certain specific work stipulated in the contract for another party.

 What are the factors that the Canada Revenue Agency (CRA) considers when determining if a contract of service or a contract for service exists?